Skip to main content

 1. In a bowl, combine the first 6 ingredients.
 Add the milk, butter, egg and vanilla.
 Beat for 2 minutes or until well blended.

 2. Pour into a greased 13x9-in. baking dish.
-Sprinkle with blueberries.
+Sprinkle with strawberries.
 In a bowl, combine sugar and flour; add butter.
-Toss with a fork until crumbly; sprinkle over blueberries.
-Bake at 350° for 40 to 50 minutes or until lightly browned.
+Toss with a fork until crumbly; sprinkle over strawberries.
+Bake at 350° for 40 minutes or until lightly browned.

 Strawberry, Kuchen, Cake